-Using indelible markers is a widely used solution but if you use this method you know that just a little water or WD-40 and you immediately lose the tracing, a nice hassle while you are working on your blade.
+Using indelible markers is a widely used solution, but if you use this method you know that just a little water or WD-40 and you immediately lose the tracking, a nice hassle while you are working on your blade.

-On the market there are many prussian blue products already made to track is usually composed of: methilated spirit, shellac, gentian violet but if you want you can try this recipe that allows you with a few euros to have a huge amount of liquid to track can be an alternative for you.
+On the market there are many Prussian blue products already made to trace is usually composed of: methilated spirit, shellac, gentian violet but if you want you can try this recipe that allows you with a few euros to have a huge amount of liquid to trace can be for you an alternative.

-Prussian blue marking is a dye used in metalworking to help mark parts for further processing.
+Marking blue, layout stain or Prussian blue is a dye used in metalworking to help mark parts for further processing.

-It is sometimes called Dykem (as a son-in-law nicknamed after a popular brand).
+It is sometimes called Dykem (as a generonimo nicknamed after a popular brand).

 It is used to stain or paint a metal object with a very thin layer of dye that can be scratched using a tracing tip or other sharp tool to reveal a bright, yet very narrow line in the metal below.

-The advantages are that any existing scratches are covered with tincture, and the new lines have a contrasting background.
+The advantages are that any existing scratches are covered with dye, and the new lines have a contrasting background.

 Blue marking is obtained by mixing denatured alcohol with shellac and gentian violet.

-This should not be confused with the blue of the non-drying engineer’s blue, produced by mixing Prussian blue with oil or grease.
+This should not be confused with non-drying engineer’s blue, produced by mixing Prussian blue with oil or grease.

 Despite this, it is sometimes called the engineer’s blue, which can create confusion.